ko1/yomikomu/README.md

 * YOMIKOMU_STORAGE (default: fs): choose storage type.
   * 'fs' (default) stores binaries in the same directory (for examlple, `x.rb` will be compiled to `x.rb.yarb` in the same directory).
   * 'fs2' stores binaries in specific directory.
+  * 'fsgz' stores files same as 'fs', but gz compressed.
+  * 'fs2gz' stores files same as 'fs2', but gz compressed.
   * 'dbm' stores binaries using dbm
+  * 'flatfile' stores binaries in one flat file.
+Updating is not supported.
+Use with YOMIKOMU_AUTO_COMPILE.
 * YOMIKOMU_STORAGE_DIR (default: "~/.ruby_binaries"): choose directory where binary files are stored.
 * YOMIKOMU_AUTO_COMPILE (default: false): if this value is `true`, then compile all required scripts implicitly.
+* YOMIKOMU_INFO (default: not defaind): show some information.
 * YOMIKOMU_DEBUG (default: not defined): show many information.

 ### Compile and store instruction sequences